ACGME Sleep Fellowship

 - Adult and pediatric sleep study interpretation

 Each week the fellows attend two to four half-day clinics, one of which is the fellow’s continuity clinic.
 Fellows assume primary responsibility for managing patients and see them in collaboration with a dedicated attending physician.
 Ample time is provided to review findings and to discuss patient care issues.
 Additional time is used for directed teaching of clinical topics important to outpatient sleep medicine.
 Based on each fellow’s primary interest, arrangements can be made to increase the exposure to pediatric sleep medicine, neuromuscular disorders or respiratory failure clinics.

 Adult and Pediatric Record Interpretation

 Four half-day sessions are dedicated to interpretation of polysomnograms under the direct supervision of a faculty member.
 Additionally, during these sessions the fellows learn to assess all types of primary data that contribute to the accurate diagnosis of sleep disorders such as MSLT’s, MWT’s, history, sleep logs, actigraphy, and pulmonary function testing.
 Reading sessions may also include fellows in pulmonary and critical care, residents in neurology or pediatrics, and medical students.
-The clinical sleep laboratories at the hospital campus as well as the 150 East Huron Street are each equipped with a total of 12 beds.
+The clinical sleep laboratories at the hospital campus as well as the River East location are each equipped with a total of 12 beds.
 Both clinical sleep laboratories are active every day of the week and generate approximately 2,500 polysomnograms per year.
 Each night two to three of the beds are dedicated to pediatric patients.